 A step by step guide on how to prune your kangaroo paw

 Cutting a kangaroo paw back gives new shoots room and incentive to grow, so is well worth spending time on it.
 The thing to remember about growing kangaroo paws is that once a leaf fan has produced a flower and that flower dies off, it will not continue growing and will not produce another one….new growth for the next flowering comes from the next crop of new leaf fans that are produced from the underground rhizome.
+If the old dead flowers and old leaf fans are left on, the plant will tend to sit idle and not produce as many new shoots- cutting out the old finished bits seems to stimulate new life.
 Once you know this, you know what to aim for when cutting back your kangaroo paw.
 And all that new growth needs feeding, too.
 Kangaroo paws can be fed any good plant food.
 It doesn’t need to be low phosphorous.
 Just be sure to water afterwards to avoid root or rhizome burn.

 There are two ways to reinvigorate a kangaroo paw that looks shabby….I will show you the quick and dirty way, great for time poor people or when you have had a bad day and want to hack something, and then I’ll show you the slow and careful way.
-The quick way is best for the taller paws, I advise only using the slow and careful way for smaller paws.
+The quick way is best for the taller paws, I advise only using the slow and careful way for the smaller growing kangaroo paw varieties.

 The Quick Way To Fix Old Kangaroo Paws